justinbarias/justinbarias.github.io/_posts/2017-09-06-VSTS-Azure-Kubernetes-NetCore.markdown

 That's it for part 1!
 We now have an app, and have established a typical dev machine workflow.

 Part 2 is about Kubernetes, ACS, and the bits necessary to run our UAT environments, PROD environment, and stuff.

+You can find the source code, and future stuff I'll be showing in [here](https://github.com/justinbarias/ExpertsLiveRepo)